gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/operators.md

 ## Sparsity

-When computing Jacobians or Hessians, it is possibe to take advantage of sparsity.
+When computing sparse Jacobians or Hessians, it is possible to take advantage of their sparsity pattern to speed things up.
 For this to work, three ingredients are needed (read [this survey](https://epubs.siam.org/doi/10.1137/S0036144504444711) to understand why):

 1. An underlying (dense) backend